+Remember that there are often exceptions to many rules!
+When used as a guide, rules can really assist children.
+Here are a few spelling rules to assist with spelling- Adjectives ending in LE after a consonant form adverbs by dropping the E and adding Y For example: gentle gently; noble nobly Adjectives other than those ending in LE after a consonant form their adverbs by adding LY For example: cool coolly; pretty prettily; pale palely Short-Vowel Rule: When one syllable words have a vowel in the middle, the vowel usually makes its short sound.
+For example: cat, man, pig, dog, mug 2019 Berkeley West Public School 'Colour Fun Run!'
 We're turning our event from bland to GRAND this year by adding a splash of colour.
 The more money we raise the more we can provide for the students through vital school projects, one of these being a nice farewell for Year 6 at the end of the year!
-We request for all sponsorship forms and money to be return to Berkeley West Public School by Thursday 16 November.
+We request for all sponsorship forms and money to be return to Berkeley West Public School by Thursday 7th November 2019.
 Students obtain donations from family and friends, earn exciting reward prizes according to the amount of money raised which ends in a blast of colour... the School Colour Fun Run!
-The event will be held on Friday 17 November starting at approximately 2.20pm, but parents are invited to a P&C sausage sizzle starting at 1.05pm (see a separate note coming home soon for sausage sizzle orders).
+The event will be held on Friday 8th November 2019 starting at approximately 2.20pm, but parents are invited to a P&C sausage sizzle starting at 1.10pm.
 Students may come in mufti on the day, but in clothing they/you are prepared to have coloured!!!
-It will likely washout of your child's clothing but clothes you are prepared to have coloured should be worn.
+It will likely washout of your child's clothing, but clothes you are prepared to have coloured should be worn.
 This includes shoes!
 Most importantly, a plain white shirt is best as it will transform the best with a splash of colour!
-The colour powder used is made of high quality corn starch with permitted food colours.
-It is non-toxic, biodegradable, skin safe and environmentally friendly.
+The colour powder used is made of high quality corn starch with permitted food colours.It is non-toxic, biodegradable, skin safe and environmentally friendly.
 How Does My Child Fundraise?

 Students have been given a Sponsorship Form which will assist in raising funds for the school.
 Please read through the Sponsorship Form and get familiar with the five steps to supercharge your fundraising.
-Students who raise as little as \$10 or more and return their sponsorship form will receive an incentive prize for their efforts.
+Students who raise as little as \$10 or more and return their sponsorship form by Thursday 7th November will receive an incentive prize for their efforts.
 There are over 70 prizes on offer, so best to select your favourite and make this your fundraising goal.
 Students earn prizes based on the amount of money they raise.
 You can find posters around the school advertising some of the great prizes on offer.
-Student Profile Page Create a profile page at www.myprofilepage.com.au and you're in the draw to win an APPLE WATCH.
+Student Profile Page Create a profile page at schoolfundraising.com.au and raise at least \$1 online to go into the draw to win a \$20,000 ultimate web jet family experience and the class that has the most online profiles and money raised will receive an iceblock each from the canteen.
 It's that simple!
 There are also some great features like recording your sponsorships and selecting your prize goal.
-You can also register for online fundraising.
-It's the easiest way to boost your funds raised and to achieve your fundraising goal sooner.
-The average raised per student using online fundraising is a staggering \$115.
-Achieve that and more and there's an awesome prize right there!
-Major Promotion - \$5,000 Cruiseabout Gift Voucher Simply raise \$30 or more in donations and one lucky family will WIN a \$5,000 Cruiseabout Gift Voucher which can be used towards any cruise, from any port, to any destination.
-To register, create a profile page online and click the 'Choose your Cruise Draw'.
-T&C's online.
 How to Order Prizes?